ZGC-EmbodyAI/LangForce/README.md

 The LangForce checkpoint used for this evaluation is publicly available on Hugging Face: **[LiamLian0727/LangForce_VLA_Arena](https://huggingface.co/LiamLian0727/LangForce_VLA_Arena)**

+> There is currently a minor bug in starVLA’s VLA-Arena evaluation.
+Please refer to PR [#430](https://github.com/starVLA/starVLA/pull/430) to reproduce LangForce’s performance on VLA-Arena.

 ## 🤖 Real-World Deployment

 We evaluate LangForce on real-world robotic manipulation tasks using a Franka Research 3 robot arm.
 The robot is instructed to pick up different vegetables and place them into a brown basket.
 Below are demonstration videos showcasing LangForce's ability to follow language instructions accurately.